 Increased tear evaporation, on the other hand, is a dominant cause of dry eyes.
-Unlike the more natural reasons for dry eyes, tear evaporation usually related to lifestyle habits and circumstance.
+Unlike the more natural reasons for dry eyes, tear evaporation is usually related to lifestyle habits and circumstances.
 For example, exposure to wind, smoke, or dry air can cause increased tear evaporation.
-Cold, windy and dusty conditions can also increase the causes of dry eyes.
+Cold, windy, and dusty conditions can also increase the causes of dry eyes.

-In particular, if you are regularly in an environment that is air-conditioned or heated, this could be having an effect on the dryness of your eyes.
+In particular, if you are regularly in an air-conditioned or heated environment, this could affect your eyes’ dryness.

 Similarly, if you work in a job that involves looking at a screen throughout the day, this could be affecting your eyes.
-Spending long periods of time looking at a screen and concentrating usually results in blinking less, due to the fact you are set on a particular task.
+Spending long periods of time looking at a screen and concentrating usually results in blinking less because you are set on a particular task.
 Individuals who spend a large percentage of their time driving may also find they suffer from dry eyes.
 Reading for long periods of time is another common culprit for dry eyes.
 Any of this sounding familiar?

 Those most at risk:

 - For people aged over 50, it is common for dry eyes to become more of a concern.

-- Women generally suffer more from dry eyes, as hormonal changes caused by pregnancy, birth control pills and menopause can all result in dry eyes.
+- Women generally suffer more from dry eyes, as hormonal changes caused by pregnancy, birth control pills, and menopause can result in dry eyes.

 - Certain medicines can also result in dry eyes, such as prescriptive drugs such as antidepressants or blood pressure drugs.

 - Smoking and drinking alcohol also play their part!
 The smoke from cigarettes can be damaging over time, and the dehydration caused by drinking excessive amounts of alcohol can have a knockback effect on your tear production over time.

 Another common cause is simply the fact that you may have an imbalance in tear composition.
 Your tears are made up of three separate components; these are oil, water, and mucus.
-If there is an issue with the production of these components, this can impact the effectiveness of the tears.
+If there is an issue with the production of these components, this can impact the tears’ effectiveness.